 There are a number of tools that can help buyers stay up-to-date with the latest trends.

-Vettedbiz.com, which has up to 1,700 franchises listed, provides frequent reports on business performance, and their average price and sales, giving greater insight into the business world in the U.S.
+Vettedbiz.com, which has up to 1,700 franchises listed, provides frequent reports on business performance, and their average price and The total amount in dollars made in the business before expenses are deducted.
+See also Gross Revenue...., giving greater insight into the business world in the U.S.

 From the other side of the business transaction, sellers can learn about the facts on business valuation before presenting an offer letter or negotiating the right price for the business.